Yazidis: Identity

+Evliya Çelebi referred to Yazidis as "Yezidi Kurds" and described Yazidi soldiers as "wild, bloodthirsty, insanely brave and loyal to their comrades."
+He also claimed that the shrine of Sheikh Adi was "much more splendid than any Sunni Kurdish shrine."

 Conversely, during his research trips in 1895, anthropologist Ernest Chantre visited the Yazidis in today's Turkey and reported that Yazidis called their language zyman e ezda (the language of the Yazidis) and claimed that Kurds spoke their language and not vice versa.

-However, there's also evidence that Yezidis in the past too identified as Kurds, for example in a letter sent to the Romanov Emperor of Russia, the Yazidi leader, Usuv Beg writes that his people are Yezidi Kurds.
+However, there is also evidence that Yezidis in the past too identified as Kurds, for example in a letter sent to the Romanov Emperor of Russia, the Yazidi leader, Usuv Beg writes that his people are Yezidi Kurds.
 He indicates his nationality as Kurdish, but specifies that they are Yezidi by religion:

-"I am happy on behalf of 3,000 Families of Yezidi-Kurds, Who 60 years ago, led by my Grandfather Temur Agha, left Turkey and sought refuge in Russia.
+I am happy on behalf of 3,000 Families of Yezidi-Kurds, Who 60 years ago, led by my Grandfather Temur Agha, left Turkey and sought refuge in Russia.
 I would like to express my gratitude and wish success to you and your family.
-We live very well on earth and under your rule."
+We live very well on earth and under your rule.

 In addition, names of some Yazidi villages in Armenia contain Kurdish ethnonyms, such as Sipan village, which was settled in 1828 AD by Yezidis and was called Pampa Kurda/Kurmanca (Kurdish Pamb), until it was renamed to Sipan in the 1970s.
 In the vicinity, there is another village, that was called "Armenian Pamb", but also was renamed later on, to "Lernapar".